 The carry on essentials I am going to be listing will be for flights where the only baggage you will be taking will be your carry on luggage.
-So these essentials items will be good for international flights, backpacking trips, domestic flights or flights where you have to pay for check in so your carry on luggage is your best solution.
+These carry on essentials should help know what to pack in your carry on bag for international flights, backpacking trips, domestic flights or flights where you have to pay for check in so your carry on luggage is your best solution.

 First of all don’t forget to check the TSA website for any updates of things that are allowed and are not allowed.

 Second, a quart size bag or a TSA approved clear storage is needed for the liquid items listed below.

 1. I prefer using the Humangear GoToob for all of my liquid essentials.
 They are perfect in size and last for up to 2 weeks depending on how much shampoo or conditioner you use.
 What makes these things amazing, is the wide open mouth bottles for refilling and that you can squeeze every bit of liquid out of them.
 Don’t you hate when you purchase those hard plastic bottles and you are struggling to get your last bit of shampoo or conditioner out?
 Some of them also have suction cups which allows you to push them on a shower wall and have them off the ground as needed.
 I use these bottles for my shampoo, conditioner, body wash and face wash.
 BTW these never leak!
 You don’t have to worry about any waste or liquids exploding in your luggage.
 These are also TSA approved.

 2. Since we discussed the GoToob, my second go to is the Humangear GoTubb I use these for facial lotions, vitamins, or anything small that can fit into these.
 I have really dry facial skin, so I don’t want to take my larger or oddly shaped bottle of my favorite facial lotion.
 This is a great way to transport these items.